 VR Flight Sim AMD X PBM

 This is the one that caught my attention for sim racers.
 The VR Flight Sim range is purpose-built for VR simulation workloads, and whilst it’s branded as “Flight Sim”, the spec is equally suited to VR sim racing.
-Three models are available from £4,499 to £5,399, all on AMD platforms with high-end GPUs.
+Two PBM models are available, priced from £5,299, both on AMD platforms with high-end GPUs.

 The “PBM” suffix means it’s a built-to-order configuration, so expect the 10-14 working day build time.
-But the advantage is that these are specifically optimised for sustained VR performance rather than just raw gaming benchmarks.
+The advantage is the sustained VR optimisation – configured for simulation workloads, not raw benchmark numbers.
 If you’re running a Pimax Crystal or similar high-resolution VR headset in iRacing or Assetto Corsa Competizione, this is the shortcut to a properly configured system.

 ExoBook 16 RTX 5090 Gaming Laptop

 The ExoBook 16 is Stormforce’s gaming laptop range, and the RTX 5090 variant at £2,999 is the headline model.
 Look, I’ll be honest – laptops are always a compromise for sim racing.
 The thermal constraints mean you won’t sustain the same performance as a desktop with the same GPU on paper.
-But if you need portability, or you’re running a sim rig setup that moves between locations, having an RTX 5090 in a laptop form factor is about as good as it gets right now.
+For a portable sim rig or a setup that travels, an RTX 5090 in laptop form is the current ceiling.

 The RTX 5080 version at £2,599 is probably the smarter buy for most sim racers.
 The performance gap between the 5080 and 5090 in a laptop chassis is smaller than the desktop equivalents because of thermal throttling, and you save £400.